How is TSC Diagnosed?

 |Definite TSC: Two major features or one major feature with 2 minor features.

-Possible diagnosis: Either one major feature or ≥2 minor features.
+Possible TSC: Either 2 major feature or > 2 minor features.

 **A combination of the two major clinical features LAM and angiomyolipomas without other features does not meet criteria for a Definite Diagnosis.